yulya3102/agda-asm/Primer.md

 }{
 This paper formalizes a simplified version of the dynamic linking process that is used in ELF files and described in \citep{dsohowto}.
-In this simplified version we only support linking of external functions and do not support exernal variables.
+In this simplified version, we only support linking of external functions and do not support external variables.
 }

 \iftoggle{russian-draft}{